Legacy Acquisition & Operating Company

 EBITDA entry multiples available

-In sectors with limited private equity penetration — HVAC, distribution, light manufacturing, professional services — succession-gap businesses trade at 3–5× EBITDA.
+In sectors with limited private equity penetration — HVAC, distribution, light manufacturing, healthcare practices, automotive services, construction trades, and dozens of others — succession-gap businesses trade at 3–5× EBITDA.
 Comparable businesses in competitive auction processes command 7–9×.

 2030